Attract More Birds By Offering the Right Seed for Each Species

 When it comes to what types of bird seed there are and which you should have in your backyard feeder, you'll find plenty.

-While one type may attract many birds, not all birds will eat the same seed.
+While one type may attract many birds, not all birds are attracted to the same seed.

 It depends on the bird and its bill size as to what it eats.